whatmakeart/whatmakeart.github.io/content/making/cardboard-construction.md

 ## Cutting Techniques

 - Laser Cutter - cuts cardboard very well.
-You can make shapes in graphics program like Adobe Illustrator or 3D modeling programs such as[Fusion 360](../3d-modeling/fusion-360/fusion-360.md).
+You can make shapes in graphics program like [Adobe Illustrator](../software/adobe-illustrator/illustrator.md) or 3D modeling programs such as [Fusion 360](../3d-modeling/fusion-360/fusion-360.md).
 - Box Cutter - Always use a new blade and a cutting mat
 - Metal Straight Edge - useful for cutting clean edges
 - Remember that often you need to run the box cutter multiple times to cut all of the cardboard